 - Type

-Expected: Codex clones the selected conversation into a new thread with a fresh ID, leaving the original transcript untouched so you can explore an alternative approach in parallel.
+Expected: Codex clones the current conversation into a new thread with a fresh ID, leaving the original transcript untouched so you can explore an alternative approach in parallel.

 Generate AGENTS.md with /init